thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 this document RECOMMENDED to use an initial timer value of 9 seconds with exponential back off up to no less then 60 seconds.

-Question: DTLS 1.3 now offers per-record retransmission and therefore introduces much less congestion risk associated with spurious retransmissions.
-Hence, should we relax the 9s initial timeout?

 # Random Number Generation

 The discussion in Section 12 of {{!RFC7925}} is applicable with one exception: